China central bank vows to support growth, avoid 'pumping out' too much cash

-BEIJING China's central bank made clear on Tuesday it is ready to fight any downturn in the world's second-largest economy as it warned of strong headwinds to growth and likely anaemic global demand.
+BEIJING China's central bank made clear on Tuesday it is ready to fight any downturn in the world's second-largest economy as it warned of strong headwinds to growth and likely anemic global demand.

 But at the same time the central bank acknowledged concerns about rising debt levels in China by saying said it would avoid any excessive credit stimulus that could stoke financial risks.